Indian art: Rock Art

-Indus Valley civilisation ()
+Indus Valley Civilisation ()

-Despite its widespread and sophistication, the Indus Valley civilisation seems to have taken no interest in public large-scale art, unlike many other early civilizations.
+Despite its wide spread and sophistication, the Indus Valley Civilisation seems to have taken no interest in public large-scale art, unlike many other early civilizations.
 A number of gold, terracotta and stone figurines of girls in dancing poses reveal the presence of some forms of dance.
 Additionally, the terracotta figurines included cows, bears, monkeys, and dogs.

-Much the most common form of figurative art found is small carved seals.
+By far the most common form of figurative art found is small carved seals.
 Thousands of steatite seals have been recovered, and their physical character is fairly consistent.
 In size they range from 3/4 inch to 11/2 inches square.
 In most cases they have a pierced boss at the back to accommodate a cord for handling or for use as personal adornment.
 Seals have been found at Mohenjo-Daro depicting a figure standing on its head, and another, on the Pashupati Seal, sitting cross-legged in a yoga-like pose.
 This figure has been variously identified.
 Sir John Marshall identified a resemblance to the Hindu god, Shiva.

 The animal depicted on a majority of seals at sites of the mature period has not been clearly identified.
 Part bull, part zebra, with a majestic horn, it has been a source of speculation.
 As yet, there is insufficient evidence to substantiate claims that the image had religious or cultist significance, but the prevalence of the image raises the question of whether or not the animals in images of the IVC are religious symbols.
 The most famous piece is the bronze Dancing Girl of Mohenjo-Daro, which shows remarkably advanced modelling of the human figure for this early date.

 After the end of the Indus Valley Civilization, there is a surprising absence of art of any great degree of sophistication until the Buddhist era.
 It is thought that this partly reflects the use of perishable organic materials such as wood.